 Attending a program with people from various cultural backgrounds and different work experiences is important to me.
 As I like to be inspired by my fellow students, to get new perspectives and to make use of each other as sparring partners.

-With life and society moving ever faster, I like to use the Executive MBA track for reflection on the decisions I take in my work and on the leadership path I want to choose.
+With life and society moving ever faster, I like to use the On-Campus track for reflection on the decisions I take in my work and on the leadership path I want to choose.
 For me personal leadership and personal growth are the most important ‘skills’ I want to polish.

 I particularly like the international setting of the program.
 We get the chance to build a network outside our company and country of residence.
 In addition, I like the modular set up, this allows me to combine the MBA with my work and private life.